March 1

 Horace Walpole, in his Reminiscences (1788), recorded that “when archbishop Potter was to administer the sacrament to her, she declined taking it” as she neared death.
 Caroline is the acknowledged patron of English landscape gardening, developing the Richmond and early Kew Gardens.
 Her gardening philosophy was “helping Nature, not losing it in art.”
 She died at age 54 in 1737 of a strangulated bowel after being in ill health for several years.

-"The queen's chief study was divinity; and she had rather weakened her faith than enlightened it.
-She was at least not orthodox; and her confidante lady Sundon, an absurd and pompous simpleton, swayed her countenance towards the less-believing clergy."
+© Freedom From Religion Foundation.
+All rights reserved.“The queen’s chief study was divinity; and she had rather weakened her faith than enlightened it.
+She was at least not orthodox; and her confidante lady Sundon, an absurd and pompous simpleton, swayed her countenance towards the less-believing clergy.”

-—Horace Walpole, "Reminiscences" (1788)
+— Horace Walpole, "Reminiscences" (1788)

 Javier Bardem